mph-/lcapy/doc/tutorial.rst

 This creates a circuit comprised of a 10\,V DC voltage source connected to two resistors in series.
 The node named 0 denotes the ground which the other voltages are referenced to.

-The general form for a net is:

-    component-name positive-node negative-node arg1 [arg2 etc.]

-If no args are specified then the component value is assigned a symbolic name specified by `component-name`.
-Note, positive current flows from `positive-node` to `negative-node`.
-Node names can be numeric or symbolic.
-The ground node is designated `0`.

-The component type is specified by the first letter(s) of `component-name`.
-For example,

-- `V` voltage source

-- `I` current source

-- `R` resistor

-- `G` conductor

-- `C` capacitor

-- `L` inductor

-- `E` voltage-controlled voltage source (VCVS)

-- `TF` ideal transformer

 The circuit has a number of attributes that can be interrogated to find circuit voltages and currents: